Viki-coding/Guess-the-Flag-Quiz/README.md

 <h2>USER STORIES</h2>
-As a user I want to log into the game easily and view what I need to do easily and quickly without having to signup.
-As a user I want to visually see the flags and answers clearly, to understand that the mouse cursor changes when I hover over and answer giving me feedback that I need to click on my guess.
+As a user I want to log into the game easily and view what I need to do easily and quickly without having to signup or commit to anything.
+As a user I want to immeadiatly know the purpose of the quiz without trying too hard.
+As a user I want to visually see the flags and answers clearly, to understand that the mouse cursor changes when I hover over an answer giving me feedback that I need to click on my guess.
 As a user when I click I want to get an indicating if my choice has registered by changing colour and I want instant feedback whether my chosen guess is correct or not.
 As I user I would like a challenge and the ability to play again to improve my score.
 As a user I would like to see my correct scores tally up.
 As a user I would like the quiz to be fun, interactive, challenging and quick.
 As a user I would like to play this game with friends and family to compare scores with each other to have some fun.

 <h2>Design Choices</h2>
 Colour Scheme